jabolobom/MyriScraper/README.md

 # MyriScraper
+Myrient scraping tool aiming to make searching and downloading from the website easier.
+It also lets you to download files in batch!

-Myrient scraping tool using beautiful soup to get all the download links from selected source.
+It uses beautiful soup to get all the download links from selected source.
 Downloads are handled by the Requests lib.
 All is wrapped on a flask server page with Pywebview.
 ## Warning
 MyriScraper is not ready yet! it allows you to search and download for files, but theres no progress bar yet!